-tertiary_scaled rd_scaled (Intercept) pop_per_mil_scaled internet_per_pop_scaled

-High income 0.010932241 -0.05358038 8.543931 -0.2996871 0.4264995

-Upper middle income -0.001022486 0.35217880 8.230012 -0.2996871 0.4264995

-Lower middle income 0.050455057 1.63851738 8.360397 -0.2996871 0.4264995

-Low income 2.797771598 1.45719062 9.857220 -0.2996871 0.4264995

-Table 6: Global models V. R&D and education random effects model by income category (DV: download per capita rounded, quasipoission)

 Both models point to interesting findings.
 The effect of GDP is very different in the four income categories.
 In low-income countries, increasing GDP causes much larger shadow library use than in high-income countries.
 The model in Table 6 suggests that in low-income countries extra investment in tertiary education and R&D activities generates relatively larger shadow library usage than similar investment in high-income countries.
 In the latter group, extra investment into R&D and tertiary education is associated with relatively lower download volumes, while in low-income countries the effect is exactly the opposite: higher investment into knowledge-intensive social activities generates more demand for black market knowledge.
 The reason for that is straightforward.
 In high GDP countries, extra money spent on knowledge-intensive activities is more likely to include spending on infrastructures of legal access, lessening the need for grey market venues.
 On the other hand, in low-income countries where infrastructure is probably the most lacking, any step to increase knowledge-intensive domains and knowledge-hungry populations is likely to hit infrastructural constraints, leaving some of the demand at the mercy of access provided by shadow libraries.

 At first sight, the global models did not support our first hypothesis: that countries with fewer resources to spend on research and higher education would be more intense users of shadow libraries to offset their infrastructural limitations.
 On the contrary, our early findings suggested that as countries’ GDP per capita, tertiary enrollment, or research expenditure grows, they also make use of shadow libraries more intensely.
 At the aggregation level of individual countries this is hardly surprising: access to knowledge is only one element in the complex infrastructural mix which then produces demand for the knowledge shadow libraries may offer.